Supermartingales as Radon-Nikodym densities and related measure extensions

-\begin{thm} Under Assumption~($\mathcal{B}$), there exists a F\"ollmer finitely additive measure for the $P$--supermartingale $Z$.
-The F\"ollmer finitely additive measure is never unique. \end{thm} Section~\ref{s:finitely additive} contains the proof of Theorem~\ref{T:approx}.
-Note that a similar proof also yields that, under Assumption~($\mathcal{B}$), the $P$--supermartingale $Z$ can be approximated, in the sense of Fatou convergence, by a sequence of uniformly integrable nonnegative martingales; see Theorem~\ref{T:Fatou} in the appendix.
+Section~\ref{sfinitelyadditive} contains the proof of Theorem~\ref {Tapprox}.
+Note that a similar proof also yields that, under Assumption~\ref{assB}, the $P$-supermartingale $Z$ can be approximated, in the sense of Fatou convergence, by a sequence of uniformly integrable nonnegative martingales; see Theorem~\ref{TFatou} in the Appendix~\ref{AFatou}.